MrsKamran/travelogue/README.md

 ## Next Steps

 Some next steps would be is to add a seed file so the data is consistent for everyone in the group.
 We would have also liked to have a default profile picture for every user and have the option for the user to change their profile picture.
 Another feature we would like to include are travel recommendations, and this would be generated using an Expedia API.
+Another interesting feature could be to implement email confirmation for user registration.